 To learn about other common phishing techniques, you can read our companion article, What Is Phishing?

-Anyone can become a target of spear phishing attacks.
-If phishers get hold of someone’s personal details, especially confidential information, they can use it to make their attack more convincing.
-People with important positions in their organizations are generally at greater risk, as they’re often responsible for more sensitive data.
+Spear phishing attacks can target anyone.
+Phishers can use someone’s personal details, especially confidential information, to make their attack more convincing.
+People with elevated roles in their organizations are generally at greater risk, as they’re often responsible for more sensitive data.

 Preventing successful spear phishing is a matter of taking the right precautions.
-General cyber hygiene is a start—the more secure your online data footprint, the lower your risk of becoming a target.
-At the organizational level, there’s a lot to consider.
+In terms of what that means at the organizational level, there’s a lot to consider.

 Follow Spear Phishing Prevention Best Practices

 Follow tight security protocols.
-Enforce a strong password policy, establish rules about organizational information employees are allowed to share on social networks, and ensure effective countermeasures are in place.
-Modern security software and effective spam filters will screen out many phishing attempts before they even reach your users’ inboxes.
+Require strong passwords, define what employees are allowed to share on social networks, and ensure effective countermeasures are in place.
+Modern security software will block many phishing attempts before they ever reach your users.

 Learn How to Identify a Spear Phishing Attack